-LANG3013.
-Spanish III (12 credits)

-This course is taught throughout the year and continues to build on the two previous years' work on a more advanced level.
+Third Year LANG3013.
+Spanish III (12 credits) This course is taught throughout the year and continues to build on the two previous years' work on a more advanced level.
 The intention is to lead participants towards a fairly comprehensive understanding of the Spanish language through the study of a variety of documents (written, audio and video).
 The selection of documents will also serve as a basis for discussion on some social issues regarding contemporary Spain, as well as her history and culture.

-Prerequisites: Students wishing to be admitted to Spanish III will be required to attend an intensive session (Transition 2) usually held in June and/or September.

-Students wishing to be admitted to Spanish III without having previously completed Spanish II and Transition 2 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to Spanish III must have completed Spanish II.
+Students wishing to be admitted to Spanish III without having previously completed Spanish II will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
 Assessment: The examination and coursework elements count 60% and 40% respectively.
 Examination: The examination of Spanish III consists of one written paper of 3-hour duration and a separate oral examination.
 LANG3042.
-Spanish in Spain (3 credits)

-This course is taught and organized by several Spanish universities and teaching institutions during the summer between the 2nd and 3rd Year of the Spanish B.A. programme.
+Spanish in Spain (3 credits) This course is taught and organized by several Spanish universities and teaching institutions during the summer between the 2nd and 3rd Year of the Spanish B.A. programme.
 The course lasts about three to four weeks and is designed to build on and to reinforce the language competence acquired during the first two years of study.
 This course should also prepare the participants for more advanced work in the final year.

-Prerequisite: Students must have completed LANG2011 (Spanish II), or establish that they have attained a similar standard.
+Prerequisite: Students must have completed LANG2011 (Spanish II), or establish that they have attained a similar standard elsewhere.
 Assessment: 100% coursework.
 In order to be granted credits for this course, participants will be requested to produce a statement with the mention of a grade from the host institution.
 LANG3055.
-Spanish for business II (3 credits)

-This course is a continuation of Spanish for Business I and it aimed at facilitating students' acquisition of the necessary skills to work in companies that require the knowledge of Spanish to deliver their business.
+Spanish for business II (3 credits) This course is a continuation of Spanish for Business I and it is aimed at facilitating students' acquisition of the necessary skills to work in companies that require the knowledge of Spanish to deliver their business.
 The focus is skill development, such as letter writing, phone conversations and product presentation.
 Guest speakers will be invited to present topics relevant to the course contents, in order to allow students to have a close contact with the Hispanic business community in Hong Kong.

-- Prerequisite: (i) This course is open to students who have successfully completed Spanish II and are currently enrolled in Spanish III, or the advanced Spanish certificate course. - (ii) Alternatively, students will be required to provide evidence that they have attained elsewhere a comparable standard in Spanish. - (iii) Students may not enroll in Spanish for business II without having completed Spanish for business I.
+Prerequisite: (i) This course is open to students who have successfully completed Spanish II and are currently enrolled in Spanish III. - (ii) Alternatively, students will be required to provide evidence that they have attained elsewhere a comparable standard in Spanish. - (iii) Students may not enroll in Spanish for business II without having completed Spanish for business I. Assessment: 100% Coursework.

-Swedish Courses

-LANG1023.
-Swedish for beginners - Part I (6 credits)

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Swedish Courses First Year LANG1023.
+Swedish for beginners - Part I (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 This course is for beginners of Swedish and will introduce the students to the essentials of the Swedish language through a communicative approach.
 The course will cover speaking, listening, reading and writing but with emphasis on speaking.
 Students will learn how to interact in everyday situations such as shopping, taking the bus, asking for directions, making a phone call etc. Apart from using textbooks, additional classroom materials, such as videos, and other audio-visuals will be used.
 The course will also give students an insight to Swedish culture and society.
 Since Sweden, Norway and Denmark are closely related in culture and language, the course will also give a wider understanding of Scandinavia.
+Assessment: 100% coursework.